Speers22/Speers22/README.md

 - 👋 Hi, I’m @Speers22
 - 👀 I’m interested in ...
-React JS, HTML 5, JavaScript, PHP, MySQL, and Video Games
+HTML 5 and CSS
 - 🌱 I’m currently learning ...
-React JS, PHP, and MySQL
+Javascript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...